-Backed by strong energy market fundamentals, CES realized revenue growth throughout its business lines during the fourth quarter as it was able to leverage its established infrastructure, strong industry positioning, committed employees, and strategic investments in key raw materials.
-The continued positive momentum demonstrated in the quarter has been bolstered by improvements in rig activity, higher production volumes, pricing increases, and strategic procurement initiatives that are expected to continue into 2022.
+Backed by continued strong energy market fundamentals, CES realized revenue growth throughout its business lines during the first quarter as it was able to leverage its established infrastructure, strong industry positioning, committed employees, and strategic investments in key raw materials.
+Focus on strategic investments in working capital continued into the quarter as supply chain challenges persisted, albeit at more muted levels toward the end of the quarter.
+CES was able to use its strong balance sheet and liquidity to support the incremental inventory and strong revenue growth.
+The continued positive momentum demonstrated in the quarter has been bolstered by improvements in rig activity, higher production volumes, the implementation of pricing increases, and strategic procurement initiatives that are expected to continue throughout 2022.

-As industry activity levels continued to improve during Q4, CES remained disciplined on capital expenditures during the quarter, retaining substantial liquidity.
-The Company made strategic use of its balance sheet to support higher accounts receivable levels associated with increasing revenue, and financed key surplus raw materials purchases in a rapidly evolving supply chain environment to avoid constraints on key inputs and mitigate product cost inflation.
-CES exited the quarter with a net draw on its Senior Facility of \$110.1 million (December 31, 2020 - net cash balance of \$18.3 million) and Total Debt, net of cash, of \$439.4 million (December 31, 2020 - \$299.7 million), of which \$288.0 million relates to Senior Notes which don't mature until October 21, 2024.
-At December 31, 2021, CES' Senior Facility had a maximum available draw of approximately C\$ equivalent \$232.5 million providing ample liquidity to support increasing business activity levels.
-The increases realized during the quarter were primarily driven by strategic investments in working capital to support strong sequential revenue growth, combined with dividends paid out during the quarter totaling \$4.1 million and the repurchase of 2.4 million common shares under the Company's NCIB program for \$4.5 million, at an average price of 1.88 per share.
-Working Capital Surplus exceeded Total Debt, net of cash, at December 31, 2021 by \$20.4 million (December 31, 2020 - Net Debt of \$26.4 million).
-As at this date, the Company had a net draw on its Senior Facility of approximately \$133.0 million in support of working capital levels associated with strong revenue growth and continued strategic investment in surplus inventory levels.
+As industry activity levels continued to improve during Q1, CES remained disciplined on capital expenditures during the quarter, retaining substantial liquidity.
+The Company made strategic use of its balance sheet to support higher accounts receivable levels associated with increasing revenue and financed key surplus raw materials purchases in a rapidly evolving supply chain environment to avoid constraints on critical inputs and mitigate product cost inflation.
+CES exited the quarter with a net draw on its Senior Facility of \$148.7 million (December 31, 2021 - \$110.1 million) and Total Debt of \$487.2 million (December 31, 2021 - \$439.4 million), of which \$288.0 million relates to Senior Notes which don't mature until October 21, 2024.
+At March 31, 2022, CES' Senior Facility had a maximum available draw of approximately C\$ equivalent \$262.5 million, providing ample liquidity to support increasing business activity levels.
+The increases realized during the quarter were primarily driven by strategic investments in working capital to support strong sequential revenue growth, combined with dividends paid out during the quarter totaling \$4.1 million, and the strategic acquisition of the business assets of Proflow Solutions LLC for \$13.6 million, with \$9.6 million paid in cash on close and for other post close working capital adjustments.
+Working Capital Surplus of \$506.2 million exceeded Total Debt of \$487.2 million at March 31, 2022 by \$19.0 million (December 31, 2021 - \$20.4 million).
+As at this date, the Company had a net draw on its Senior Facility of approximately \$162.0 million in support of working capital levels associated with strong revenue growth and continued strategic investment in surplus inventory levels.